 Simply put, the focal length of a lens tells us both the field of view (how much of a scene is visible) and the magnification (how large an object appears to be).

 Typically expressed in millimeters, a larger figure represents a higher magnification and narrower field of view.
-A person or object shot with a 14mm focal length will look farther away than when you’re shooting at 70mm, but you’ll get more of the scene in the photo.
+A person or object shot with a 14mm focal length will look further away than when you’re shooting at 70mm, but you’ll get more of the scene in the photo.

 This is useful to know when choosing which lenses to travel with.
 Lenses come in two basic varieties, those with a fixed focal length (also called prime lenses,) and those with a variable focal length.
 The larger the range, the more options you’ll have for shooting distant objects without having to get physically closer to them.